Best Supplements for Inflammation† and Joint Health | Cooper Complete

 • Drink alcohol in moderation, if at all

-“The Cooper Center Longitudinal Study, the principal research asset of The Cooper Institute, contains more data on vitamin D and omega-3 blood levels than probably any clinic in the U.S.,” Dr. Cooper says.
-“Omega-3 is one of the most effective supplements to reduce chronic inflammation and possibly vitamin D. Exercising daily, maintaining a healthy weight and eating a plant-based diet are also essential to preventing chronic inflammation.”
+“The Cooper Center Longitudinal Study, the principal research asset of the Kenneth H. Cooper Institute at Texas Tech University Health Sciences Center, contains more data on vitamin D and omega-3 blood levels than probably any clinic in the U.S.,” Dr. Cooper says.
+“Omega-3 is one of the most effective supplements to reduce chronic inflammation and possibly vitamin D†.
+Exercising daily, maintaining a healthy weight and eating a plant-based diet are also essential to preventing chronic inflammation.”

 Advanced Omega-3 Supplement

 What makes omega-3 supplements so mighty?
-Camron Nelson, MD, Cooper Clinic President and CEO and Preventive Medicine Physician, says, “It probably has something to do with the anti-inflammatory effect of omega-3 in the arteries.”
+Camron Nelson, MD, Cooper Clinic President and CEO and Preventive Medicine Physician, says, “It likely has something to do with how omega-3 fatty acids help support a healthy inflammatory response and overall cardiovascular health†.”

 However, Dr. Nelson strongly believes you can’t supplement your way out of a bad lifestyle.
 “I encourage my patients to first work on foundational lifestyle choices to decrease inflammation and risk for heart disease through diet, exercise and weight management, along with blood pressure and cholesterol control and only after that work do we add supplements to the mix.”
-Dr. Nelson recommends taking two Cooper Complete Advanced Omega-3 softgels a day to optimize heart health, which provide 1,400 mg of omega-3, including 720 mg of EPA and 480 mg DHA.
+Dr. Nelson recommends taking two Cooper Complete Advanced Omega-3 softgels a day to support heart health†, which provide 1,400 mg of omega-3, including 720 mg of EPA and 480 mg DHA.
+(Cooper Complete also has plant-based and liquid omega-3 supplements.)

 Original Comprehensive Multivitamin Iron Free